-If you are a business owner who employs remote workers, you probably already know that it takes time and effort to manage projects and tasks from employees that do not sit in an office right down the hall.
-While remote employees offer many benefits, they also require a different level of communication and monitoring because they may work across the globe from each other.
-If your company is growing, you may be wondering when is the right time to hire a project manager to supervise your remote workers and projects so that you can focus on the growth of your business.
+If you are a business owner who hires remote workers, you probably already know that it takes time and effort to manage projects and tasks from workers that do not sit in an office right down the hall.
+While remote workers offer many benefits, they also require a different level of communication and monitoring because they may work across the globe from each other.
+If your company is growing, you may be wondering when is the right time to hire a project manager to supervise remote workers and projects so that you can focus on the growth of your business.

 The Role of a Remote Project Manager